 Internal or inner monologue is a useful literary device.
 Dialogue reveals character relationships, their converging or competing goals.
-Inner monologue gives readers an x-ray view of characters’ more private feelings and dilemmas.
-Read examples of inner monologue that illustrate how to use it well, along with tips:
+Inner monologue gives readers more private feelings and dilemmas.
+Learn more on how to use inner monologue effectively:

 First, what is ‘inner monologue’?

 A ‘monologue’ literally means ‘speaking alone’, if we go back to the word’s roots.

 In a play, especially in Shakespeare, a monologue (such as when the villain Iago in Othello expresses his wicked plans) is often used to reveal a character’s secret thoughts or intentions.

 In prose, inner monologue typically reveals a character’s private impressions, desires, frustrations or dilemmas.

 How and why might you use internal monologue?

 How to use inner monologue in stories:

 - Use inner monologue to reveal unspoken thoughts